UK Metric Association

-The UK Metric Association, or UKMA, is an advocacy group in the United Kingdom that argues for metrication in the United Kingdom and advocates the use of the metric system among the general public in the UK.
-UKMA argues that the continued use of two incompatible systems of measurement causes misunderstanding, confusion and mistakes, undermines consumer protection, wastes time during children's education, results in additional costs, and is against the national interest.
+The UK Metric Association, or UKMA, is an advocacy group in the United Kingdom that argues for completion of metrication in the United Kingdom and advocates the use of the metric system among the general public in the UK.

 History

 UKMA was founded by Chris Keenan in 1999 and formally associated in 2002 as an independent, non-party political, single-issue organisation.
 Later, an e-mail forum was started for supporters of metrication.
 In 2005, a website called ThinkMetric to help and encourage the general public to think in metric units was launched.
 In 2006, a blog called MetricViews was launched.

 The current chair of UKMA is Peter Burke, and the secretary is Ronnie Cohen.
-As of April 2023, its patrons are Gavin Esler, Jim Al-Khalili, and Lord Taverne.
+As of April 2023, its patrons are Gavin Esler, Jim Al-Khalili, Lord Kinnock and Lord Taverne.

-Strategies

-One of UKMA's strategies, aimed at getting their message to a wider audience including journalists and researchers, is to use Wikipedia as a conduit for their information.
-In an article in their December 2008 newsletter, members were urged to "correct any inaccuracies" in Wikipedia articles.
-It told about the "bias and inaccuracy" in metrication related articles, including Metrication in the United Kingdom, and highlighted the importance of "keeping an eye on them [metrication articles], visiting them regularly and checking that nobody has reversed any changes that you have made."

 Campaigns

+In July 2004, UKMA published its report, "A Very British Mess", as part of its campaign to end the simultaneous use of imperial and metric measurements and for the Government to complete the switch to metric units.
+In the foreword, its patron Geoffrey Howe confesses that "I didn’t challenge the decision to abolish the Metrication Board, when I was Chancellor of the Exchequer.
+I didn’t often run away from difficult decisions - but this is one that I did duck."

-In February 2006, UKMA called for the government to set a date for the conversion of road signs from imperial to metric units.
+In February 2006, UKMA called for the Government to set a date for the conversion of road signs from imperial to metric units.

 Opposition

-The aims of UKMA contrast with those of the British Weights and Measures Association (BWMA), which campaigns against compulsory Metrication in the United Kingdom and advocates the continued use of imperial measures.
+The aims of UKMA contrast with those of the British Weights and Measures Association (BWMA), which opposes what it describes as "compulsory use of the metric system".
+BWMA also campaigns against what it calls "unlawful metric pedestrian signs".
+It claims that "hundreds of unlawful metric signs have been converted back to imperial, following letters of complaint by BWMA and its supporters".